-T 5: Water quality and stocking density
+T 5: Water quality

 - a.
-Changes in water temperature and pH must be avoided, kept as close as possible to that from which the fish came. - b.
-Water must be free from contaminants which may be detrimental to the welfare of the fish. - c.
-The maximum stocking density in the well must be based on the liveweight of the fish as follows:
+Changes in water temperature and pH during must be avoided, kept as close as possible to that from which the fish came. - b.
+Water must be free from contaminants which may be detrimental to the welfare of the fish.